Gyeongbokgung Palace Guide (things to do + how to get there)

 What to Do in Gyeongbokgung Palace

-There are lots of sites to see at the palace.
 The palace features numerous pavilions, halls, courtyards, and gardens that showcase traditional Korean architectural styles.

-You’ll see lots of wooden structures, tiled roofs, and stone pillars.
-Here are some of the main sites that you won’t want to miss in this Gyeongbokgung Palace guide.
+Here are some of the main sites that you won’t want to miss.

-Gyeonghoeru Pavilion
+1. Gyeonghoeru Pavilion

-Gyeonghoeru Pavilion sits on a small island in a tranquil pond.
+Gyeonghoeru Pavilion sits on a small island in a pond.
 This is where the kings of the Joseon dynasty held banquets and entertained foreign guests.

-Jagyeongjeon Hall
+2. Jagyeongjeon Hall

-Hyangwonjeong Pavilion
+3. Hyangwonjeong Pavilion

-Hyangwonjeong Pavilion is a small pavilion located on a small island in a pond.
 The pavilion was built for the queen’s leisure and has several rooms that were used by the royal family for activities like including banquets, music performances, and poetry readings.

-Geunjeongjeon Hall
+4. Geunjeongjeon Hall

-Geunjeongjeon Hall was used for important state affairs and royal events.
 The hall has a beautiful painted ceiling and elaborate carvings on the wooden pillars made by Joseon-era craftsmen.

-Sujeongjeon Hall
+5. Sujeongjeon Hall

 Sujeongjeon Hall is another must-see spot in the palace.
 This hall was used as the king’s study with a beautifully carved wooden desk and shelves filled with ancient books and artifacts.

-Gyotaejeon Hall
+6. Gyotaejeon Hall

 Gyotaejeon Hall is a building that was used as the king’s bedroom.
 The hall has a unique painted designs on the walls and ceilings and is decorated with ornate furniture and decorations.

-Sajeongjeon Hall
+7. Sajeongjeon Hall

 Sajeongjeon Hall was used as the king’s office and used for meetings with officials, receiving foreign ambassadors, and holding important ceremonies.
 You can also see a throne that was used by the king.

-Gwanghwamun Gate
+8. Gwanghwamun Gate

 Gwanghwamun Gate is the main gate of Gyeongbokgung Palace and the first landmark you’ll see when you enter the palace grounds.

-Gyeongbokgung Palace Throne Hall
+9. Gyeongbokgung Palace Throne Hall

 The Gyeongbokgung Palace served as the main venue for ceremonies and events.
 The throne, which was used by the king, is still on display.

-Jibokjae Hall
+10. Jibokjae Hall

 Jibokjae Hall was used as a library and study for King Gojong, the last king of the Joseon Dynasty.
 Unfortunately, it’s not open to the public and can only be viewed from the outside.

-How to Get to Gyeongbokgung Palace
+How to Go to Gyeongbokgung Palace

 By Train: